pascalrie/prompt-writing-app/README.md

 #### 3.2 Usage of random prompts in terminal
 - **Prerequisites**:
-  - at least 1 prompt in the database, thus at least 1 category (category is required for prompt)
+  - at least 1 prompt in the database, thus at least 1 category is required for prompt-creation

 ```docker-compose exec app php bin/console api:random-prompt```
 - follow the instructions.